lducas/mBKZ/README.md

 # Module-BKZ
-Artifact for the paper _Predicting Module-Lattice Reduction_ Léo Ducas, Lynn Engelberts, Paola de Perthuis
+Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts and Paola de Perthuis.

 Pre-pre-print included on this repository (`mBKZ.pdf`).
 Pre-print soon available on IACR eprint archive.
+Slides presenting this work may be found in the slides directory.

 ## Integrated artifacts